roryhackney/ComparingKnapsacksExperiment/README.md

 # Comparing Knapsacks Experiment

+Note:
+To run the charts, you need xchart.
+Download the jar file from https://knowm.org/open-source/XChart/.
+Then, in IntelliJ, go to Project Structure > Libraries Click the + icon and search for knowm.xchart, select the most recent version of xchart.
+You should now be able to run the charts.

 Purpose: To practice and demonstrate proficiency in creating brute force, greedy and dynamic programming algorithms for the fractional knapsack problem and the 01 Knapsack problem.

 Skills Used: Java programming